Your State-by-State Guide to CPA Exam & License Requirements

 • Residency: No residency requirements

-• Education: Bachelor’s from regionally accredited college or university
+• Education: Bachelor’s or higher degree from regionally accredited college or university

 Texas (TX)